 A Sermon on Romans 11:1-36Read more

-I ask, then, has God rejected his people?
-By no means!
-For I myself am an Israelite, a descendant of Abraham, a member of the tribe of Benjamin.
-2God has not rejected his people whom he foreknew.
-Do you not know what the Scripture says of Elijah, how he appeals to God against Israel?
-“Lord, they have killed your prophets, they have demolished your altars, and I alone am left, and they seek my life.”
-But what is God's reply to him?
-“I have kept for myself seven thousand men who have not bowed the knee to Baal.”
-So too at the present time there is a remnant, chosen by grace.
-But if it is by grace, it is no longer on the basis of works; otherwise grace would no longer be grace.
+1I say then, God has not rejected His people, has He?
+Far from it!
+For I too am an Israelite, a descendant of Abraham, of the tribe of Benjamin.
+2God has not rejected His people whom He foreknew.
+Or do you not know what the Scripture says in the passage about Elijah, how he pleads with God against Israel?
+3“Lord, they have killed Your prophets, they have torn down Your altars, and I alone am left, and they are seeking my life.”
+4But what is the divine response to him?
+“I have kept for Myself seven thousand men who have not bowed the knee to Baal.”
+5In the same way then, there has also come to be at the present time a remnant according to God’s gracious choice.
+6But if it is by grace, it is no longer on the basis of works, since otherwise grace is no longer grace.

 “God gave them a spirit of stupor,

-down to this very day.”
+Down to this very day.”

 9And David says,

-“Let their table become a snare and a trap,
+“May their table become a snare and a trap,

-a stumbling block and a retribution for them;
+And a stumbling block and a retribution to them.

-and bend their backs forever.”
+And bend their backs continually.”

-17But if some of the branches were broken off, and you, although a wild olive shoot, were grafted in among the others and now share in the nourishing root of the olive tree, 18do not be arrogant toward the branches.
-If you are, remember it is not you who support the root, but the root that supports you.
-Then you will say, “Branches were broken off so that I might be grafted in.”
-20Quite right, they were broken off because of their unbelief, but you stand fast through faith.
-So do not become proud, but fear.
-For if God did not spare the natural branches, neither will he spare you.
-Note then the kindness and the severity of God: severity toward those who have fallen, but God’s kindness to you, provided you continue in his kindness.
-Otherwise you too will be cut off.
-23And they also, if they do not continue in their unbelief, will be grafted in, for God has the power to graft them in again.
-24For if you were cut from what is by nature a wild olive tree, and grafted, contrary to nature, into a cultivated olive tree, how much more will these, the natural branches, be grafted back into their own olive tree.
+17But if some of the branches were broken off, and you, being a wild olive, were grafted in among them and became partaker with them of the rich root of the olive tree, 18do not be arrogant toward the branches; but if you are arrogant, remember that it is not you who supports the root, but the root supports you.
+19You will say then, “Branches were broken off so that I might be grafted in.”
+20Quite right, they were broken off for their unbelief, but you stand by your faith.
+Do not be conceited, but fear; 21for if God did not spare the natural branches, He will not spare you, either.
+22See then the kindness and severity of God: to those who fell, severity, but to you, God’s kindness, if you continue in His kindness; for otherwise you too will be cut off.
+23And they also, if they do not continue in their unbelief, will be grafted in; for God is able to graft them in again.
+24For if you were cut off from what is by nature a wild olive tree, and contrary to nature were grafted into a cultivated olive tree, how much more will these who are the natural branches be grafted into their own olive tree?

 “The Deliverer will come from Zion,

-he will banish ungodliness from Jacob”;
+He will remove ungodliness from Jacob.”

-when I take away their sins.”
+When I take away their sins.”

-28In relation to the gospel they are enemies for your sake.
-But as regards election, they are beloved for the sake of their forefathers.
-For the gifts and the calling of God are irrevocable.
-30For just as you were at one time disobedient to God but now have received mercy because of their disobedience, so they too have now been disobedient in order that by the mercy shown to you they also may now receive mercy.
-For God has consigned all to disobedience, that he may have mercy on all.
+28In relation to the gospel they are enemies on your account, but in relation to God’s choice they are beloved on account of the fathers; 29for the gifts and the calling of God are irrevocable.
+30For just as you once were disobedient to God, but now have been shown mercy because of their disobedience, 31so these also now have been disobedient, that because of the mercy shown to you they also may now be shown mercy.
+32For God has shut up all in disobedience, so that He may show mercy to all.